Forum Europe

 Program

-The European edition, NSFE, is an open SPM User Forum focusing on sharing and exchanging cutting-edge research for both materials and life science disciplines using Atomic Force Microscopy (AFM).
+The European edition, NSFE, is an open SPM User Forum focusing on sharing and exchanging cutting-edge research for both materials and life science disciplines using Atomic Force Microscopy (AFM) and Imaging Spectroscopic Ellipsometry (ISE).
 It offers participants the opportunity to present their research and come together for scientific talks, networking sessions, and live demonstrations of Park Systems instruments.
 Thus, the conference reinforces collaboration within the European Scanning Probe Microscopy (SPM) community and fosters future advancements in nanoscience.

 The 8th edition of the NANOscientific Forum Europe will take place from the 17th to the 19th of September 2025 at the Laboratory of Solid State Physics (LPS), located in Orsay, France, about 25 km southwest of Paris.
 The scientific focus this year will be on Magnetic Force Microscopy and 2D Materials, as well as innovative methods in nanotechnology and correlative microscopy.